Infinex Litepaper

 Abstract

 The Infinex platform provides access to onchain protocols, services and applications.
 It is non-custodial, using a novel security architecture centred around onchain smart accounts and passkeys1.
-Infinex currently supports six EVM and non-EVM chains, including Solana, Base and Arbitrum.
+Infinex currently supports seven EVM and non-EVM chains, including Solana, Base and Arbitrum.
 Infinex is designed to replace centralized platforms as the primary point of interaction for crypto users.

 Ecosystem Overview

 Centralized exchanges have dominated the crypto ecosystem for over a decade, beginning with Mt Gox.
 There is some irony in a peer-to-peer electronic cash system relying so heavily on centralized platforms for distribution.
-This situation arose because most users opt for convenience over security.
-Centralised platforms also enable more efficient speculation; early adoption was much faster because exchanges aggregated liquidity far better than peer-to-peer exchanges.
+This situation arose because most users opt for convenience over security. centralized platforms also enable more efficient speculation; early adoption was much faster because exchanges aggregated liquidity far better than peer-to-peer exchanges.
 Bitcoin adoption would, therefore, likely have been much slower without these centralized services.
 While there is nothing inherently wrong with bootstrapping network effects via centralization, the cost to users of these centralized services has been very high due to hacks and fraud.

 We no longer need to compromise.
 We have reached an inflection point where decentralized infrastructure can compete with and exceed centralized services.
 It is time for a new phase of growth.